-In 1920, my grandfather was a hefty blacksmith, who pounded hot iron into horse shoes and plough shares.
-In 1950, my father was a dairy farmer, who milked cows and fed them twice a day, raised crops and periodically repaired the heavy farm machinery he needed to operate the farm.
+In 1920, my grandfather was a hefty blacksmith, who pounded hot iron into horse shoes and plow shares.
+In 1950, my father was a dairy farmer, who milked cows a day, raised crops and periodically repaired the heavy farm machinery he needed to operate the farm.

 As the oldest boy in the family who would normally be expected to take over responsibility for the farm someday, I felt inadequate.
 Under the ADA’s current definition of disability, I had a condition which limited at least one of my life activities (working).
 I had CP.
 I knew I had to build a career beyond physical labor (one of the first in our extended family to do so).

 But I was lucky to be born during a time when, with education and the help of technology, I could get a job working at a keyboard and become part of the employable population.
 I left my family’s home farm 50 years ago to work in an office.

 Today, with less physical labor required to hold a job and advances in technology, disability in the workforce is becoming, at the same time, irrelevant and more commonplace.
 It no longer matters that I can’t walk without crutches or a walker.
 But, it’s not uncommon for someone to be considered disabled for a time without a needed plug-in or an app for this and an app for that.

 lose touch with the world and my network of contacts (and, therefore, become “disabled,”

 since “keeping in touch” today is a life activity), if I simply lose my